AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

 Acid rain
 ---------

 Acid rain is at pH 3.0.
 Prepare from distilled water.
-Add 1 meq H2SO4/L ([H+] at pH 3.0) to obtain a pH of 3.0.
+Add 1 meq H2SO4/L (:math:`[H^+]` at pH 3.0) to obtain a pH of 3.0.
 To acidify 20 liters of distilled water using 10 N H2SO4:

 20~L\bullet \frac{1~meq~H2SO4}{L}\bullet \frac{1}{10~N~H2SO4}\bullet \frac{1~N}{1000~meq}=2~mL~of~10~N~H2SO4